JeremieLitzler/journal/docs/2023/07/market-gardening-in-july-the-dutch-farmer/README.md

   - Gardening
 tag:
   - The Dutch Farmer
-  - Month of July
+  - In July
 ---

 ![Bumblebees on Echinacea flowers](/images/2023-07-03-bumblebees-on-echinacea-flowers.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

 What can you do in July?
 Moreno walks us through his garden to show us the different gardening tasks to perform this month.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.

 <!-- more -->